 University Counseling Center staff members are available to consult with students, faculty and staff on a broad range of issues.
 Common topics include resolving conflicts with roommates, classmates, coworkers and supervisors; managing crisis situations in the classroom or residence hall; and coping with emotionally distraught students, friends or family.
 If you’re facing these issues and would like to speak with a counselor, please contact our office at 777-2772.

 The University Counseling Center provides outreach services to the campus community.
 These programs are specifically designed to address unique or other salient campus situations or concerns, such as eating disorders, study problems, stress relief, grieving and more, through workshops, training, flyers, and programming.
 These services are preventative and seek to teach the campus community coping skills, recognition of warning signs, communication skills, and more to help promote healthy mental and emotional well-being.
-Please contact the Mental Health Outreach Coordinator, LeAnna Rice, by e-mail at firstname.lastname@example.org if you would have questions about our outreach services or would like to request a specific program.
+If you are interested in requesting a program or training, please download and complete a program request form and email it to the Mental Health Outreach Coordinator, LeAnna Rice, at firstname.lastname@example.org.

 Counseling Center team members also coordinate or participate in a number of campus events throughout the year.
 Learn more about Counseling Center events.